yxj-HGNwmb5kdp8ewr/davidegiacalone.gituhub.io/_publications/Paper05.md

 title: "Stimulus collative properties and consumers’ flavor preferences"
 collection: publications
 permalink: /publication/2014-paper-title-number-2
 excerpt: 'The present work investigated consumers’ hedonic response to flavor stimuli in light of Berlyne’s collative-motivational model of aesthetic preferences.
 According to this paradigm, sensory preferences are a function of a stimulus’ arousal potential, which is determined by its collative properties.
-The relationship between overall arousal potential and hedonic response takes the shape of an inverted “U”, reaching an optimum at a certain level of arousal potential.
-In three independent studies, using different sets of novel beers as stimuli, consumers reported their hedonic response and rated three collative properties: novelty, familiarity and complexity...'
+The relationship between overall arousal potential and hedonic response takes the shape of an inverted “U”, reaching an optimum at a certain level of arousal potential...'
 date: 2014-02-01
 venue: 'Appetite'
 paperurl: 'https://doi.org/10.1016/j.appet.2014.02.007'